nprapps/dailygraphics-next/readme.rst

 ------------

 * There's currently a fair amount of missing feedback when errors occur, such as if you don't have Google API access authorized yet.
 We're working on it.
-* We don't yet support template partials, since file I/O is async whenever possible.
-A rewrite of the Lodash templating to add support for async/await seems easily doable, but it will take a little time.
 * The CLI doesn't technically exist yet.